 Security

-How CoPilot Interview handles your audio, transcripts, AI prompts, and license data.
+How CoPilot Interview handles your audio, transcripts, AI prompts, and license data — plus our responsible disclosure program for security researchers.
 The short version: audio is local, transcripts are local, only the question text leaves your machine, and we never store interview content on our servers.

 Data flow during a live session